How Does Cashless Payment Work: A Guide

 Transfer

-Once the transaction is authorized, the actual transfer of funds takes place.
-This step involves electronically moving money from the customer's account to the merchant's account.
-The specifics of this transfer depend on the payment method:
+Then, the actual transfer of funds takes place.
+This step involves electronically moving money from the customer's account to the merchant's.
+The transfer is typically instantaneous or completed within a few seconds, but the specifics depend on the payment method:

 • Cryptocurrencies: Funds are transferred from the payer's digital wallet to the merchant's wallet on the blockchain.